vorniches/terminalka/README.md

 This script uses python `openai` library to interact with OpenAI GPT3-Davinci API.

 The script runs an infinite loop where it takes user input and sends it to the OpenAI API and prints the response.

+## Contributing

+If you find a bug or have an idea for a new feature, please open an issue or pull request on the [GitHub repository](https://github.com/vorniches/popindex).

+## License

+The `popindex` is released under the [MIT License](https://opensource.org/licenses/MIT).